 2. Select Apps > Run on Hardware Board > Options....
 Review the parameters on the page that opens and make sure that the connection parameters for your Raspberry Pi board are correct.

-3. In the model, click the Build, Deploy & Start button on the toolbar to run the model on the Raspberry Pi hardware.
+3. On the Hardware tab of the Simulink model, in the Mode section, select Run on board and then click Build, Deploy & Start to deploy the Simulink model on Raspberry Pi hardware.

 4. Stop the model running on the Raspberry Pi hardware by executing the following on the MATLAB® command line